sensedeep/sensedeep/README.md

     https://github.com/sensedeep/senselogs/issues

-We'll soon be releasing an enhanced commercial version that will support synchronizing your log views across multiple devices and will offer enhanced log event searching and query operations.
+This free version has some capacity limits.
+You can configure one AWS cloud account and four log views.
+We'll soon be releasing an enhanced commercial version that removes the limits and supports synchronizing your log views across multiple devices and with enhanced log event searching and query operations.

 ### Installation